thiernobahdiallo/SPDVI/README.md

 animals choosen.
 A button to write the choosen animals into the Textbox.

 6) I created a simple form.
 When you click on the button, the program have to write the choosen colour into the TextBox.

+7) I created a simple form with a combobox of 5 colours, and a textbox.
+When you select a colour, a message appears in the textbox: “The choosen colour is: colour”

+8) I created a simple form whith a listbox, two buttons and a textbox.
+When you click on ‘Classroom 1’, all the students of classroom 1  charges into the listbox.
+The same for ‘Classroom 2’.
+The button ‘Clear List’ clears the listbox.
+When you click on some student, this student copies into the textbox.

+9) I created a simple form with a combobox, two buttons and a textbox.
+The button ‘Even(par)’ insert even numbers to the combobox  and button ‘Odd(impar)’, insert odd numbers .
+When you click on a number in the list the value copies into the textbox.

+10) I created a simple form with a scrollbar.
+Moving the mouse over the scrollbar, the program writes de % of scrolling.